lrslab/nanoCEM/README.md

 ![alt text](example/violin.png)
 ## Still developing
 ### TO do list
-1. RNA splicing
+1. More normalization methods (finished)
-2. More normalization methods (finished)
+2. Test on minus strand or reversed strand (finished)
-3. Test on minus strand or reversed strand (finished)
+3. Subsample coverage (finished)
-4. Subsample coverage (finished)
+4. single mode(finished)
-5. single mode
+5. merge images together(finished)
-6. merge images together
+6. test data to github
 ## What is re-squiggle
 In ONT technology, "resquiggle" refers to the process of converting the raw electrical signals from the sequencer into corresponding DNA/RNA sequence information, which is then corrected and realigned.
 This process utilizes the signal features of ONT sequencing, such as changes in electrical resistance and noisy signals, to capture information from the DNA/RNA sequence and analyze and interpret it.